-Depending on your intended use, you’ll find many types of keyboards exist.
+Depending on your intended use, you’ll find a range of keyboard options available.
 Typists tend to use similar keyboards to those used by gamers, but there are always subtle differences.
-Capitalizing on those differences is the difference between finding a good keyboard and a great keyboard.
+Capitalizing on those differences is the difference between finding a good keyboard and an excellent keyboard.

-These differences can seem small at first, but they’re not insignificant when you find yourself spending countless hours in contact with your keyboard.
+These differences seem small at first, but when you spend countless hours in contact with your keyboard, they begin to matter.
 With enough frequency, seemingly minor issues with a keyboard can become serious agitations.
 Conversely, apparently small improvements can produce a board that feels almost inexplicably better to use.

 Build & Design